 Students accepted into the Non-Thesis MS degree with a concentration in Veterinary Biosciences, Biotechnology and One Health concentration will be assigned an advisor.
 The student has the responsibility to meet with their advisor to plan their course of study and schedule their research experience in the program.

 Advice will be given concerning course selection based on interests and undergraduate/graduate background.
-Our program is sufficiently small that we are able to give individualized attention to graduate students.

 III.
 Additional Policies for Non-Thesis MS Degrees

 A. Transfer Credits